zoltraks/node-book-api/README.md

 The server includes request logging that outputs to the console, showing request paths and payloads (truncated to 100 characters).

-## Security Notes

-- This is a demo application with hardcoded credentials
-- Uses a simple secret key for JWT signing (should use environment variables in production)
-- Self-signed certificates are used for HTTPS (use proper certificates in production)
-- Data is stored in memory and will be lost on server restart

 ## Certificate Generation

 The `generate-certs.js` script generates self-signed SSL certificates for HTTPS support.
 It creates a private key and certificate pair in PEM format, valid for 10 years.
 The script checks if certificates already exist and exits with an error if they do, preventing accidental overwrites.